adnanshatil/WeatherApp/README.md

  [CityName1],[CityKey1]|[CityName2],[CityKey2]|[CityName3],[CityKey3]
  ```
  - **threshold.temperature** is the threshold limit for weather alert in the log/app.log file
+ - **pulling.frequency** is the parameter for frequency setup to call AccuWeather weather forecast service.
+Currently it is set to **0 \*/1 \* \* \* ?** which means it'll run every minutes

  III.
 Basically [http://localhost:9090/getLog](http://localhost:9090/getLog) reads the log/app.log file and show it to the browser

+ IV.
+As this is a free API so it can call 60 times per day.
+After that authorization is failed from AccuWeather web service and in the system "Network Error" is logged

+ V. The CronJob doesn't start immediately just after the service starts but it waits for 1 minutes to start.
+However there is some pre-populated data on **log/app.log** file.
+And this link will not cause any error - [http://localhost:9090/getLog](http://localhost:9090/getLog)